dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 The strategy used here to select for a relaxed-clock model can also be used to select for the tree topology or the substitution model.

-Say you have 3 competing tree topologies, where you want to calculate the posterior probability of the topologies.
+Say you have 3 competing tree topologies, and you want to calculate the posterior probability of each.
 You can prepare 3 Newick files with the different topologies, and create 3 directories, into which you will run the three separete marginal likelihood calculations.
 In this case you would prepare 3 `mcmctree.ctl` templates, with the same parameters for all analyses, except for the `treefile` variable, which you would edit to point to the appropriate tree topology.
 The rest of the procedure is then exactly the same as when selecting for the relaxed-clock model.

 A similar approach can be used to select for a substitution model.
 Say you want to compare HKY85 vs. HKY85+Gamma.
 In this case you would have two `mcmctree.ctl` templates, differing only in the `alpha` variable in the template (`alpha=0` for no Gamma model, and, say `alpha = 0.5` to activate the gamma model).
 The rest follows as above.